cloudposse/terraform-aws-datadog-integration/README.md

 Policy files have been updated for clarity and functionality.
 The `full-integration` policy reflects Datadog’s latest permissions and replaces the former `all` policy.
 A new `resource-collection` policy has been added for resource-specific permissions, while the `SecurityAudit` policy attaches the AWS-managed role for compliance.
 Backward compatibility is maintained by mapping old `var.integrations` values to new `var.policies`, ensuring a seamless transition while supporting legacy configurations.```

+### Migration Guide

+To migrate from the `v1.3.0` configuration, replace `var.integrations` with `var.policies` in your module usage.
+The values `"core"` and `"all"` previously used in `var.integrations` should be updated to `"core-integration"` and `"full-integration"`, respectively.
+If you were using `"CSPM"`, it now serves as an alias for `"SecurityAudit"`.
+Existing configurations will remain functional due to backward compatibility mappings, but updating to the new `var.policies` variable ensures alignment with the latest module structure and Datadog's documentation.

 ### Installation

 Include this module in your existing terraform code: